-The Santa Fe Housing Action Coalition is made up of local nonprofit housing providers, community and business organizations, and large employers who’s constituencies are directly impacted by our affordable housing shortage.
-The group came together and developed a shared definition of housing and value statement that guides our work.
+The Santa Fe Housing Action Coalition is made up of community stakeholders & leaders – from local nonprofit housing providers, community and business organizations, to large employers whose constituencies are directly impacted by the ongoing affordable housing shortage.
+The Coalition came together to develop a shared definition of housing and a value statement that continues to guide our work today.

 Definition of Housing